Useful Information for Traveling in Kenya and Tanzania

 - Extra passport photos

 - Your favorite Protein Bars or snacks to carry you through in the event of long game drives between meals.

 - Your prescription medications (bring enough to last through the entire trip)

-- 3-5 changes of casual clothing (cotton shorts, T-shirts, long-sleeve shirts, sweater or jacket, slacks, sport shirts, blouses, dress, etc.) Avoid bright colors and whites.
+- 3-5 changes of casual clothing (cotton shorts, T-shirts, long-sleeve shirts, sweater or jacket, slacks, sports shirts, blouses, dress, etc.) Avoid bright colors and whites.
 Clothing in neutral colors or earth tones: khaki, light brown, tan or green is best for improved wildlife viewing on game drives and they are also less likely to attract bugs.

-- Laundry facilities are available at the lodges when we stay for two or more nights so you can get your clots washed quite often.
+- Laundry facilities are available at the lodges when we stay for two or more nights so you can get your clothes washed quite often.

 - Two pairs of comfortable shoes and a pair of flip-flops or sandals